hadamove/poms/README.md

 - [x] fix window resizing in browser
 - [x] electron build
 - [x] add docs for electron build
+- [x] profile both native and web build
+- [x] implement simple GUI
+- [ ] sticks and balls rendering shader
 - [ ] fix console warnings in browser
 - [ ] fix colors in web build
-- [ ] profile both native and web build
-- [ ] implement simple GUI in electron
 - [ ] implement proper lighting in the shader
 - [ ] use depth buffer texture in the shader to visualize depth
-- [ ] sticks and balls rendering shader